 “Not even if I ask nicely?”
 She reluctantly nodded again.

 “So, if it’s none of my business–” I hung my words in the air until she looked me in the face, a pang of worry washing over her, and I tried hard not to laugh.

 “Wait!”
-She pushed her hands out while walking forward, tripped on a loose floor board and planted herself onto the wood.
-I was surprised nothing broke.
-I laughed, knelt down, and picked her up.
-She wasn’t crying, but, she was clearly avoiding me.
+She pushed her hands out and pressed with all her force.
+However, she tripped on a loose floor board and planted herself onto my stomach.
+I laughed, knelt down, and patted her head.
+Her eyes watered as they avoided my smile.
 A queen doesn’t fall flat on her face to her subjects.
-I couldn’t help it, but, she was so adorable and cute that I just had to smile.
-Was that something a human would do?

 “You want me to play with you?”
 She nodded without a moment’s question.